About this release

 - Bottom right: With Bottom-Center Alignment

 Many FollowMe users have a large number of FollowMe routes in their system.
-Therefore it has become necessary to offer a search function for the right FollowMe route:
+Therefore, it has become necessary to provide a search function for the correct FollowMe route.

-The function makes it possible to activate changes (e.g. a closure or restriction to one direction of travel) on roads only in defined time periods, such as
+The function allows to activate changes (e.g. a closure or restriction to one direction of traffic) on roads only in defined time periods, such as

 - next week from Monday to Friday